18F/uswds-jekyll/README.md

     ```
 1. Build the site.
 The cards will render based on what pages are in the collections folder.

+This repo contains an example HTML for a collection called `projects`.
+Using this default include, you can simply add the liquid line `{% include project-list.html %}` to show all projects in the `projects` collection.
+This pattern can also be followed to move HTML components to outside documents.

 ## Layouts

 This theme provides the following layouts, which you can use by